Mjz86/String/unordered_vector.md

 # the unordered vector

-a continous hash "map" that has no holes or toombstons , with  fast element itteration and acceptable lookup.
+a continous hash "map" that has no holes or toombstons , with  fast element iteration and acceptable lookup.